Trinitou/Midi_Fighter_Twister_Open_Source/README.md

 In the repository root directory there now should be a folder called after the selected configuration ("Debug"/"Release") in which you can find the target firmware file called *Midi_Fighter_Twister.hex* .

 ## Installation
+You need the Midi Fighter Utility which can be downloaded [here](https://store.djtechtools.com/pages/midi-fighter-utility).
-1. Connect the Midi Fighter Twister to your computer
+1. Connect the Midi Fighter Twister to your computer directly (DO NOT USE A USB HUB!)
-1. Open the Midifighter Utility software (should automatically detect the device)
+1. Launch the Midifighter Utility software which should automatically detect the connected device
 1. *Tools > Midifighter > Load Custom Firmware > For a Twister*
 1. Navigate to the *Midi_Fighter_Twister.hex* file and open it
 1. Choose "Yes" to proceed